 • poisoning or any intoxication of the child’s body;

-• heart or lung transplant surgery, after which complications appear;
+• heart or lung transplant surgery, after which complications arise;

-• the presence of mycoplasma in the body of a child;
+• the presence of mycoplasma in the child’s body;

 • connective tissue disorders;